cysouw/qlcVisualize/cran-comments.md

 Package was archived on 2019-01-25 as issues were not corrected in time.
 This submission intends to simply get everything working again.

+## Comments to second review

+- The word "Voronoi" is now capitalized throughout all text in the package
+- The methods implemented in this package are not yet published.
+However, what is called "level-map" here is simply an implementation of widely-used visualizations, normally drawn by hand (as explained in the Rd file).
+Voronoi diagrams of course are well-known.
+Finally, the method "level-image" is completely new AFAIK, explicitly made for my own research (which I hope will be publishable soon).

 ## Comments to review

-- Description in DESCRIPTION has been extended
+- Description in DESCRIPTION has been extended.
-- There are some literuature references in the Rd-files, but they pertain to individual function, not to the packages as a whole.
+- There are some literature references in the Rd-files, but they pertain to individual function, not to the packages as a whole.
 It does not seem sensible to elevate them to the level of the whole package.
 - All example marked as \dontrun have some problem which preclude them from being